HackYourFuture/databases/Week3/LESSONPLAN.md

 As soon as the First client executes `UNLOCK TABLES;` command, the Second client will get the output of the `select` command.

+> Transactions can also be created from the JavaScript client.
+Demo program is [async-transaction](async-transaction.js).

 ### Exercise

 Discuss the transaction in the context of an Uber ride.
 How many operations/actions are involved in the successful transaction ?